If you buy something through a link on this page, we may earn a small commission. How this works.

 To reap the possible health benefits of barberries, try using whole, fresh berries in your cooking.

 If you are interested in taking a barberry or berberine supplement, consult your healthcare provider first and look for a supplement that has been tested for quality by a third party.

-Summary Whole barberries are versatile and can be added to jams, salads, and used to make tea.
-Barberry supplements come in different forms and should be used with caution, especially in high doses and for certain populations like children and pregnant women.
+Whole barberries can be added to jams and salads and used to make tea.
+Barberry supplements come in various forms and should be used with caution, especially in high doses and among certain populations, such as children and pregnant women.

 Barberries are the tart, red berries of the Berberis vulgaris plant.

 They contain a unique compound called berberine, which acts as an antioxidant.
-It may help improve blood sugar control, fight inflammation related to dental infections and acne, and treat diarrhea.
+It may help improve blood sugar control, treat diarrhea, and fight inflammation related to dental infections and acne.